To raise the resin temperature, a high-frequency preheater using dielectric heating is used.

-The electrode structure of the high frequency preheater consists of parallel-plate electrodes and a roller electrodes.
+The electrodes of the high-frequency preheater consist of parallel plate electrodes and roller electrodes.
 The roller electrodes rotate the tablets and heat them, so they are suitable for uniform preheating.
 Furthermore, by changing the pitch of the roller electrodes, the temperature distribution can be controlled.
 With FEA, it is possible to visualize the temperature distribution inside a material which is difficult to actually measure, making evaluations easy.

-In this example, evaluation of the influence of the pitch of the roller electrodes on the material (tablet) temperature distribution are shown.
+In this example, a use case is presented where the influence of the pitch of roller electrodes on the temperature distribution of a material (tablets) is evaluated.

 Roller Electrode – Tablet Positional Relationship